jacobhenke/puppet-wp/README.md

 I've made just a few tweaks from the version by [hdeadman](https://github.com/hdeadman/puppet-wp) which was based on the orignal from [rmccue](https://github.com/rmccue/puppet-wp).

-I only use it to get the cli installed.
-Just add via another .pp file:
-`class { 'wp::cli': }`

 ## Installation
 ### Via Git

-	# (Assuming your modules directory is "modules/")
+(Assuming your modules directory is "modules/")
-	# As a standalone repo
+As a standalone repo
 `git clone https://github.com/jacobhenke/puppet-wp.git modules/wp`

-    # As a submodule
+As a submodule
 `git submodule add https://github.com/jacobhenke/puppet-wp.git modules/wp`

+I only use it to get the cli installed.
+Just add via another .pp file:
+`class { 'wp::cli': }`

 ## Usage
 ```puppet